varigence/docs/bimlflex/user-guide/installing-upgrading-bimlflex.md

 * BimlFlex Developer
     This installer includes all parts of the product framework and is suited for modelers who use the BimlFlex App for modeling as well as developers who will build the solution in BimlStudio and test the resulting packages in Visual Studio
 * Runtime installation
-    This installer include the required runtime components for servers that will execute SSIS packages
+    This installer includes the required runtime components for servers that will execute SSIS packages

 The BimlFlex developer installation allows the installation of all components used in the BimlFlex framework: